16 sales coaching tips for high-performing teams

 Today’s sales managers have more visibility into the specific actions that reps can take to be successful, which also means that reps are facing a new level of accountability.

-In his article, “It’s Time To Track Sellers Like Athletes,” Seth Marrs, Principal Analyst at Forrester, likens the new reality to the way that professional athletes track and optimize every aspect of their performance: “Sales teams are not used to having all their interactions tracked and analyzed, but neither were the athletes they are so often compared to.
+“Sales teams are not used to having all their interactions tracked and analyzed, but neither were the athletes they are so often compared to.
 Nowadays, there is very little that isn’t tracked on a playing field.
 Insights from tracking are taking athlete performance to new heights.
 Today’s athletes are bigger, stronger, and faster.
-The same performance improvement is going to happen in sales.ⁱ”
+The same performance improvement is going to happen in sales.”

 How to build a sales coaching culture

-It’s no secret that sales team culture can make or break performance, team morale, and overall company success.
-Plenty of leaders talk the talk, but low rep attainment and high rep attrition within an organization points to a less sunny reality: sales has gotten progressively harder in the last couple of years, many reps are feeling burn-out, and team culture has stagnated.
-The good news is that it is possible to improve, but it takes deliberate, consistent effort.
+Plenty of leaders talk the talk, but low rep attainment and high rep attrition within an organization point to a less sunny reality: sales has gotten progressively harder in the last couple of years, many reps are feeling burnout, and team culture has stagnated.

 Create actionable onboarding and training programs with clear and deliberate goals to support and guide your sellers.
 Communicate your expectations, run predictable and defined meetings that measure progress, problem-solve issues, and reward and share great work.
+Give your reps the right tools to support their development and reinforce learning.

 While sales leaders are tasked with taking the lead and setting the example, it’s not all on them.
 Consider the sellers within your team who consistently crush it and reverse-engineer their successes.
 In other words, what are they doing that other sellers are not?